TrademarkTrademark

 3. Scalability: As your infrastructure grows, managing monitoring resources manually becomes cumbersome.
 Terraform's declarative syntax allows you to scale your monitoring setup effortlessly.

-4. Integration: Datadog's Terraform Provider seamlessly integrates with other Terraform-supported providers, enabling you to incorporate monitoring into your existing infrastructure provisioning workflows, like an AWS account.
+4. Integration: Datadog's Terraform Provider works alongside other Terraform-supported providers, enabling you to incorporate monitoring into your existing infrastructure provisioning workflows, like an AWS account.

 Getting Started